-Beyond the impact HITECH has had on the healthcare experience, the increased enforcement of HIPAA and application of the Security Rule to Business Associates mitigates the risk of data breaches.
-This reduces the likelihood of individually identifiable information being used to commit identity theft; and – should a breach of unsecured PHI occur – the mandated notification procedures enable patients to take timely measures to mitigate the risk of being a victim of the data breach.
+Beyond the impact HITECH has had on the healthcare experience, the increased enforcement of HIPAA and application of the Privacy and Security Rules to Business Associates mitigates the risk of data breaches.
+This reduces the likelihood of individually identifiable health information being used to commit identity theft; and – should a breach of unsecured PHI occur – the mandated notification procedures enable patients to take timely measures to mitigate the risk of being a victim of the data breach.

 At a holistic level, the digitalization of medical records has driven innovation in the healthcare industry.
 Data can be collated quickly to be used for immunization reporting, disease surveillance, and in research projects such as Cancer Moonshot.
 There is also evidence to suggest that the digitalization of medical records reduces physician burnout, which in turn leads to more accurate diagnoses and treatments, and better patient outcomes – primarily thanks to HITECH.

 The changes to HIPAA introduced via the HITECH Act had significant implications for HIPAA compliance.
 Although Business Associates were legally required to comply with areas of the Security and Privacy Rules and the entirety of the Breach Notification Rule, Covered Entities were also legally required to conduct due diligence on potential Business Associates prior to disclosing PHI rather than rely on the previous requirement to “seek assurances” of compliance.